centreon/centreon-broker/README.md

 Centreon Broker is released under the Apache License, Version 2.0 and is endorsed by the [Centreon company](https://www.centreon.com).

+Centreon Broker is the communication backbone of the Centreon software suite so most events are processed by one or more of its module.
+Centreon Broker has multiple modules that perform specific tasks.
+The list below describes the most common of them.

+  - SQL: store real-time monitoring events in a SQL database
+  - storage: parse and store performance data in a SQL database
+  - RRD: write RRD graph files from monitoring performance data
+  - BAM: compute Business Activyt status and availability
+  - Graphite: write monitoring performance data to Graphite
+  - InfluxDB: write monitoring performance data to InfluxDB

+Centreon Broker is extremely fast and is a credible alternative to the old NDOutils.
+It is also extremly modular and can fit most network security requirements.
+Just give it a try !

 ## Documentation ##

 The full Centreon Broker documentation is available online